-Scholarships are a great way to help fund a college education.
-Unlike loans, scholarships do not need to be paid back.
+Scholarships can help support the investment in a college education.
+Unlike loans, scholarships are not typically required to be paid back; however, some may have requirements of service or commitment.
 Many schools, employers, non-profit organizations, religious groups, and professional and social organizations offer scholarship support to students pursuing higher education.
 NPRC has compiled a list of local, state, regional, and national resources for all students, with links to the organizations' websites.
-This resource can be found in the Cost and Aid section of the NPRC website at https://regionalcollegepa.org/cost-and-aid/scholarship/.
+This resource can be found in the Scholarship section of the NPRC website.
 Additionally, students currently enrolled in high school are encouraged to reach out to their school's guidance office for additional information on local scholarships.